jugshaurya/showcase/mdx-blogs/advance-ds_approaches.md

     - We are given a graph G = (V,E), with costs on the edges, and we want to find a spanning tree of minimum cost.
 We use Kruskal’s algorithm, which sorts the edges in order of increasing cost, and tries to add them in that order, leaving edges out only if they create a cycle with the previously selected edges.
     - Proof of Correctness for Kruskal’s Algorithm: Let T = (V,F) be the spanning tree produced by Kruskal’s algorithm, and let T∗ = (V,F∗) be a minimum spanning tree.
 If T is not optimal then F∗ 6= F, and there is an edge e ∈ F∗ such that e /∈ F. Then e creates a cycle C in the graph T + e, and at least one edge f of this cycle crosses the cut defined by T∗ − e.
 Furthermore, the reason e is not in F must be that when the algorithm considered adding e, the rest of C was already in the tree.
 Since we consider edges in increasing order of cost, this means that e must be the most expensive edge in C, and so cost(f) ≤ cost(e).
 If we add the edge f to the graph T∗ − {e}, then we reconnect the graph and create a spanning tree.
     - Also, cost(T∗ − {e}∪{f}) = cost(T∗) −cost(e) +cost(f) ≤ cost(T∗), and so we have created a new spanning tree of no more cost than T∗, but with one more edge in common with T. We can do this for every edge that differs between T and T∗.
 The two trees differ on at most all n − 1 edges, so after n − 1 steps we obtain the tree T of no more cost than T∗.
 This contradicts the assumption that T was not optimal.

+#### Binary Search

+- try to map questoin to check() function which makes question answer a monotonic function.

 #### Others